In This Article

 Circulating Supply

 Dogecoin is known for its high creation rate, with around 10,000 new Dogecoins generated every minute.
 This adds up to over 5 billion new Dogecoins each year.
-Unlike Bitcoin, which has a hard cap of 21 million coins, there is no upper limit on the amount of Dogecoins that can be in circulation.
+Unlike Bitcoin, which has a hard cap of 21 million coins, Dogecoin has no capped supply.

-As of mid-2022, approximately 132 billion Dogecoins were in circulation.
-This unrestricted supply can impact its value.
+As of December 2024, approximately 137 billion Dogecoins were in circulation.
+This unlimited supply can impact its value.
 When more coins are available, it can lead to inflation, which might lower the price.
 Because of this, Dogecoin's price is often more volatile than that of other cryptocurrencies.

 Crypto enthusiasts on Twitter often point out that the large and continuously growing supply means Dogecoin has to rely on consistent demand to maintain its value.
 Some experts believe this can be a double-edged sword, providing both opportunities and risks for investors.